What is a chronological resume?

 – Job title

 You also should describe your responsibilities in either bullet or paragraph form while making sure to highlight your accomplishments.
-Depending on your seniority and skillset there are a variety of ways to describe and display your job history. - Education and certifications
+Depending on your seniority and skills there are a variety of ways to describe and display your job history. - Education and certifications

 This section can either be combined or listed separately depending on what is important to emphasize for the position.
 Key pieces of information here are the school or schools that were attended and the specific degree obtained.
 For professional certifications, you may need to list an identifying number or date obtained. - Skills